shadowed1/Chard/README.md

 - Intelligent CPU task scheduler for building packages.
 - User can customize how many threads Chard can use dynamically.
 Useful for devices with low memory.
 - Hardware detection scripts allows compilers to enable native architectural tweaks.
+- ChromeOS' Downloads folder is shared when entering Chard Root, allowing for fast file sharing.

 <br>